greleigh/Logic-GU-new/_pages/teaching.md

 image: poster.png
 image_alt: You should study Logic iff this sentence is true.
-image_more_info: Should you study logic?
+image_caption: Should you study logic?
 image_url: _pages/poster.md
 ---